jazzband/wagtailmenus/README.md

 ============

 Want to contribute to wagtailmenus?
 We'd be happy to have you!
 You should start by taking a look at our [contributor guidelines](https://github.com/rkhleics/wagtailmenus/blob/master/CONTRIBUTING.md)

+We also welcome translations for wagtailmenus' interface.
+Translation work should be submitted through [Transifex](https://www.transifex.com/rkhleics/wagtailmenus/).